kikimay/fast-foods-fast-APIs/README.md

 # fast-foods-fast-APIs
-Tthe API EndPoints to implement the fast foods fast app
+The API EndPoints to implement the fast foods fast app